 Add Ice Last.
 Add all the smoothie ingredients in the blender, blend and then check the consistency of the smoothie.
 If you want it thicker add about a cup of crushed ice and blend again, or if it’s too thick some liquid to make it a little thinner.
 Repeat, until you’ve the smoothie has the desired consistency.

 Fresh is Best.
-If you can, drink your smoothie as soon as you’ve made it.
+If possible, drink your smoothie as soon as you’ve made it.
 Its fresh, delicious and will taste perfect.
 If it sits for 20 minutes of more, it starts to separate and/or thicken.
-The flavors will also change.
-However, you can store a fresh smoothie for ip to a day in the fridge if you need to.
+The flavors will also change and it will lose some of its nutritional value.
+Still, sometimes making ahead is the more practical option – you can store a fresh smoothie for up to a day in the fridge in a sealed glass container.

 The smoothie recipe instructions follow the chart.